ezsystems/commerce-documentation/docs/developer_manual/one_page_forms/one_page_forms_cookbook.md

-#  One-page forms - Cookbook
+# One-page forms cookbook

 ## How to implement a new one-page form?

 The best way to make yourself known with the concept is to implement a new one-page form.
-Let´s say, you want to implement a form, that enables the user to order the product catalog in a printed form.
+Let's say, you want to implement a form, that enables the user to order the product catalog in a printed form.

 User will input his email address and confirm, that he wants to order the catalog.
 Afterwards an email should be send to the shop administrator.